British Airways 747 First Class London to San Francisco Review

 Equipment

 Each seat had a screen that folded out sideways from the seat in front.
-We were lucky to discover the screen had been refurbished on this aircraft.
-The grainy old square 15ā TV display had been updated with a widescreen model that had a far better resolution.
-It was controlled with a touchscreen interface, although a controller could also be used to navigate it.
-We found the handheld controller stowed in a small cupboard above the seat controls.
-One small gripe is the screen has to be folded away for takeoff and landing, so the entertainment wasnāt gate-to-gate.
-We know BA have resolved this in the seat design on their 787 aircraft.
+Mercifully, BA had refurbished the display on this aircraft, replacing the grainy old square 15-inch TV with a widescreen model and far better resolution.
+It used a touchscreen interface, though you could also navigate it with a handheld controller.
+We found that tucked away in a small cupboard above the seat controls, because apparently treasure hunts are part of the IFE setup.
+One small gripe: the screen has to be folded away for take-off and landing, so the entertainment isn’t gate-to-gate.
+BA has fixed this with the seat design on its 787 aircraft.

 The noise cancelling headphones completely covered the ear with a soft leather muffler and had a comfortable padded headband.
 The noise cancellation was good, but the hum from the socket made quiet listening a little uncomfortable.